zanzix/well.co/README.md

-# Coding challenge for Well.io
+# Coding challenge for Well.co
 To run

 $ stack build